 My favorite is just taking photos and seeing the beauty all around us.
 My least favorite would probably have to be the marketing side of it.
-It takes a lot of time to market and get your work out there because there are so many talented photographers / artists out there.
-The expense of photography is also a least favorite.
+It takes a lot of time to market and gets your work out there because there are so many talented photographers/artists out there.
+The expense of photography is also the least favorite.
 It’s a VERY expensive hobby and job.

 What type of photography shoots do you look forward to?